jbahamon/ctm-ayla/Readme.md

 A special throw where Ayla jumps at the opponent, scratching and biting him/her if it connects.
-This attack only hits in the falling part of the jump.
+This attack only hits in the falling part of the jump;
-This attack can be cancelled into Drill Kick (see below).
+it can also be cancelled into Drill Kick (see below).

 Specials